 - Collating, distributing and promoting a region-wide calendar of 16 Days of Activism events, as organised and hosted by councils, community groups, organisations and businesses;

 - Embarking upon a social media and print media advocacy campaign, focusing on how communities can come together to understand the gendered dimensions of natural disaster and keep women and children safe during disaster events;

-- Developing a presentation for use by organisations, councils and workplaces to increase staff understanding of gender equity principles, how they relate to the workplace and what they look like in action.
+- Developing resources for use by organisations, councils and workplaces to increase staff understanding of gender equity principles, how they relate to the workplace and what they look like in action.

 Get involved with the WHGNE campaign